 Managing your own blog is no walk in the park.
 Creating new content, monitoring comments for spam, and maintaining your social media presence can eat up a lot of time and energy.
 With the right plugins, however, you can make all these tasks easier.

 This post has shared our top seven must-have plugins for bloggers.
 We included Yoast SEO and Blog2Social for boosting visibility, as well as All In One WP Security & Firewall and Akismet for protecting your content and readers.
-Plus, you may want to consider keeping tabs on user activity with Google Analytics Dashboard and streamlining post creation with WP Scheduled Posts and WP RSS Aggregator.
+Plus, you may want to consider keeping tabs on user activity with Google Analytics Dashboard and streamlining post creation with WP Scheduled Posts, Spotlight, and WP RSS Aggregator.